reZach/grammarify/readme.md

-Grammarify is a npm package that performs safe cleaning of text.
-The types of text cleaning Grammarify does are listed below.
+Grammarify is a npm package that safely cleans up text that has mispellings, improper capitalization, lexical illusions, among other things.

 ### How to use
 ```
 var grammarify = require("grammarify");

 var sentence = "I'm so borrreeedddd";
-console.log(grammarify.clean(sentence));
+console.log(grammarify.clean(sentence)); // "I'm so bored."
 ```

 ### Features